JuliaLang/www_old.julialang.org/blog/_posts/2017-04-18-offset-arrays.md

  [3] getindex(::OffsetArrays.OffsetArray{Int64,1,Array{Int64,1}}, ::Int64) at /home/tim/.julia/v0.6/OffsetArrays/src/OffsetArrays.jl:94
 ```

-which clearly specifies your intended indices for `kern`.
+By using an `OffsetArray` you have clearly specified your intended indices for `kern`.

 This can be used to shift an image in the following way (by default, `imfilter` returns its results over the same domain as the input):